Hotel pest control tips

 Other common pests that could be in hotel rooms

 Some other common pests you could find in a hotel room could be rodents, roaches, or even fleas.
-Now for the most part, hotels do a good job of preventing pest issues, but it doesn’t mean they can’t happen.
+Most hotels do a good job of preventing pest issues, but it doesn’t mean they can’t happen.

 For example, hotels might allow pets to stay in their hotel.
 This could be a factor for introducing outside pests that normally wouldn’t get in, like fleas for example.
 Even in hotels where pets are prohibited, some guests will sneak them in through back doors.